Home Chemistry Analytical Chemistry Ion Exchange Resin

 The elements with similar chemical properties like zirconium, hafnium, niobium, and tantalum can be also separated by ion exchange resin.

-For the purification and manufacturing of pharmaceuticals, we used widely ion exchange resin.
-Resins like sodium polystyrene sulfonate, colestipol, and cholestyramine are used widely in pharmaceutical industries.
+For the purification and manufacturing of pharmaceuticals, we used wide ion exchange resin material or polymer.
+Resins like sodium polystyrene sulfonate, colestipol, and cholestyramine are used widely in pharmaceutical industries for the purification and separation of drug samples.